jedisct1/untrinsics/README.md

 The emulated instructions include mitigations against timing-based side channels.
 However, this is a best-effort approach and does not replace hardware countermeasures or CPU-specific assembly code.

-Because constant-time operation incurs significant performance costs, some AES instructions do not run in constant time by default; additional mitigations can be enabled by defining `UNINTRINSICS_MITIGATE` before including this file.
+Because constant-time operation incurs significant performance costs, some AES instructions do not run in constant time by default; additional mitigations can be enabled by defining `UNTRINSICS_MITIGATE` before including this file.
 Note that these performance costs might lead users to disable cryptographic features entirely.
 If constant-time behavior is critical, effective mitigations—such as masking and bitslicing—should be applied at higher levels in your implementation.

 ---